 - Educate and encourage neighbors to follow similar safety procedures.

 - Invest in a guard donkey.
 Yes, a guard donkey.
 The meaner, the better.

 Panthers are ambush hunters, and they like topography that accommodates this trait.
 They are very cautious, so areas that have tall grass, trees, and brush are desirable.

 They will eat anything and everything from an insect to a deer.
 One large animal, such as a deer is consumed at least every one to two weeks.
 This may change to a few days when the mother is feeding young.
 Typically, they are not scavengers, but will return to their own food cache which they cover with brush and grass.

 When a mountain lion attacks its prey, it usually attempts to plant its teeth into the mouth, neck, spine or anus areas.
 Once it has a hold of the prey, it will utilize its powerful claws and strength to take it to the ground.

 The only natural predators of the cougar or puma, as they are also called, are bears and wolves.
-If Mother Nature does not reduce the population of this predator, it is up to us and wildlife control professionals to take preventative safety measures.
+In some states it is up to state wildlife officials to employ measures to keep the population down.
 Many states do not allow cat hunting, and others do not allow trapping.

 If you suspect a mountain lion, coyote, bobcat or feral dog attacked or killed your animal, before disposing of the body, consider shaving the fur off the animal to expose the attack wounds.
 Allowing us to examine the attack wounds often helps us identify what animal killed your animal.
 Be aware that many times, we find that feral dog packs did the killing.

-If you’re looking for more information on this subject you might enjoy a visit to the following web sites.
+If you're looking for more information on pumas you might enjoy visiting the following web sites ...